19-Year-Old Tarsha Whitmore Leaves Almost Nothing To The Imagination In Tiffany Blue Lingerie

 Tarsha Whitmore has been giving her fans a lot to talk about in recent weeks.

-As those who follow the Aussie-born beauty on social media know, Tarsha shares sexy photos of herself on almost a daily basis.
+As those who follow the Aussie-born beauty on social media know, Tarsha shares sexy photos of herself on a nearly daily basis.
 Sometimes, the brunette bombshell flaunts her amazing figure in bikinis and other times, she sizzles in lingerie — but no matter what she puts on her body, she always looks like a million bucks.
 In the most recent image that was shared on her page, the model tags herself in Queensland.

 For the gorgeous new snapshot, Tarsha strikes a pose on what appears to be her bed.
 The model sits on a white comforter and looks off into the distance as she runs her hands through her hair.
-The bombshell wears her long, dark tresses down and at her back while donning a face full of gorgeous makeup that includes eyeliner, mascara, blush, highlighter, and lipgloss.
+The bombshell wears her long, dark tresses down and at her back while wearing a face full of gorgeous makeup that includes eyeliner, mascara, blush, highlighter, and lipgloss.

-Whitmore has her amazing figure on display in the photo while she sits indian style on her bed.
+Whitmore has her amazing figure on display in the photo while she sits Indian-style on her bed.
 Her toned legs are visible in the shot and Tarsha looks absolutely stunning in sheer tiffany-blue lingerie that shows off her toned tummy and offers generous views of cleavage.

-The post has not been live on her page for very long but it’s earning the stunner a ton of attention from fans with over 5,000 likes and 70-plus comments.
+The post has not been live on her page for very long but it’s earning the stunner a ton of attention from fans, with over 5,000 likes and 70-plus comments.

 Of course, most of Tarsha’s followers commented on the image to let her know that she looks drop-dead gorgeous while countless others raved over her killer figure.
 A few more simply flooded the comments section with heart and flame emoji.